 Direct Dialogue (with tag last): "I wake with the morning sun every day," he said.

 When we're reading our favorite novels, sometimes there are no dialogue tags.
-That is, the author doesn't need to include "he said" or "she said" before or after every bit of dialogue.
+That is, the author doesn't need to include "he said" or "she said".
 We might read a passage from a book that goes something like this:

 Maria hastily packed her bag.
 "I never want to see you again!" she screamed.